How to Get Power of Attorney – Step by Step

 - You can check online to see if your state requires you to have a notary present for power of attorney paperwork.
 California requires you either have two witnesses or a notary present during the signing process.

 Put Your Power of Attorney Documents in a Safe Place

 When you finish and sign your power of attorney paperwork, you should put it in a safe place.
 Both you and your agent should get a copy.
 You can also request your primary care hospital or clinic to put a copy on file for you.
 This document doesn’t go to any government agency for recording, and you usually have to have a copy on hand when something happens and your agent needs to activate it.
 Keeping it in a safe with all of your other important documents is a good idea to ensure you have it when you need it.

 Contact the Villas at San Bernardino Today!

 If you’d like to know more about how to get a power of attorney, we can help.
-Our staff is on-hand and ready to answer any questions you may have.
+The staff at our San Bernardino memory care nursing home is on-hand and ready to answer any questions you may have.
 You can reach out and contact us today.
 We can’t wait to hear from you!